 A recent graduate of Cal Poly, San Luis Obispo, Willie Lucq is a dedicated environmental activist and gifted educator.
 After teaching and working at an urban farm in San Jose, Willie taught Soil Science to 6th, 7th and 8th graders during our most recent Summer Academy, emphasizing the value of both rigorous, scientific understanding of the soil and actual field work in the NGS community garden.

-Rob holds a BA in communications from Stanford and a MFA from the USC’s School of Television and Cinema.
-He has lectured and run workshops throughout the Bar Area for low-income students and their families seeking financial aid.
-He is responsible for the millions of dollar of financial aid garnered by NGS students every year.
+Rob holds a BA in Communication from Stanford and a MFA from the USC School of Cinematic Arts.
+He has lectured and run workshops throughout the Bay Area for low-income students and their families seeking financial aid.
+He is responsible for millions of dollars of financial aid garnered by NGS students every year.

 Nghiem Bui - Alumni Coordinator

 Next Generation Scholars is pleased to welcome back Nghiem, a graduate of the program, educated by the Marin school system and the son of Vietnamese refugees.
 After graduating from NGS in 2007, he earned a Bachelors Degree from Boston College and a Masters Degree in Education from Northwestern University.
 Nghiem is excited to be back home to see the program he knows so well, continue to grow.

 Nghiem has extensive experience as a student advocate.
 As a teacher on the southside of Chicago, Nghiem raised money for unique projects in his classroom, and created external partnerships with professionals to speak to his students.
 He successfully identified his kindergarten, 3rd and 4th grade students who needed academic support.
 They met or exceeded grade-level goals in reading and math.
 His language and cultural fluency, familiar face and reputation in our community allows him to connect well with our students and families.